Other: krishna jiraka

 The warming and aromatic "seeds" of the caraway plant are used to give a distinctive flavor to rye bread, cabbage, soups, pickles, teas, liqueurs, and spirits.
 Caraway is said to have been used in Europe longer than any other condiment.
 A more aromatic and bitter alternative to cumin, caraway is key to Indian, Dutch, German, Russian, and Scandinavian cooking.
 Although it has an affinity to cooked cabbage and coleslaw, a little ground caraway added at the end of cooking (to avoid bitterness) will add a pleasant and unexpected taste to both sweets and savories.

 Each "seed" is half of a caraway fruit.
-The dried fruits are used whole or ground in cooking and herbal medicine.
+The dried fruits are used whole or ground in cooking and herbal preparations.

 Usually as a tea, but also in infusions, tinctures, encapsulations and as a seasoning.